BAWES-Universe/studenthub/README.md

 Employees are recruited to join the training program by Studenthub staff.
 They have to sign a contract and provide their identity documents and bank info.
 They will then be assigned to work for companies.

 Employees are to also sign a "Tanazol" document forfeiting their rights as a full timer.

 ### Admin

 * Approve a transfer request, send employer a receipt.
 * Send an approved transfer request to the payment company via API which will transfer the salaries out to the employees.

-## Database

-Proposed database structure is at [docs/database/STRUCTURE.md](docs/database/STRUCTURE.md).